 And don’t worry about getting too much Vitamin D: no amount of sunlight causes vitamin D toxicity.
 Your body converts excess vitamin D3 from the sun into inert substances, making sunlight Nature’s perfect design for vitamin D3 synthesis.
 What happens in your body is that sunlight converts a form of cholesterol in your skin into a compound that is further processed into vitamin D. Today, vitamin D toxicity only really happens if you supplement too much, over 10,000 units a day, an amount that is far beyond the usual and safe recommendations.

 Does Everyone Need the Same Amount of Sunlight?

-People around the globe have various requirements for sun absorption.
-Other factors affecting cutaneous production of vitamin D include age, melanin pigmentation, latitude, seasonal changes, and time of day.
+People around the globe have different requirements for sun absorption.
+Factors that affect how much vitamin D the body produces include your age, your natural skin color, the latitude you live at, seasonal changes, and time of day.

 People over the age of 70, for example, make about one-quarter the amount of vitamin D as 20-year-olds exposed to the same amount of sunlight.
 That’s because production of 7-dehydrocholesterol (the substance in the skin that converts sunlight rays to a pre-vitamin D form) declines with age.
-Thus, moving to a warmer, sunnier climate later in one’s life is not a bad health preservation strategy.
-But, of course, always be careful about how much sun you get.
+So it’s not a bad health preservation strategy to move to a warmer, sunnier climate later in life.
+But, of course, you want to be careful about how much sun you get.

 People with darker skin color also need to absorb more sun to make vitamin D than lighter- skinned people.
 That’s because they have more melanin pigmentation in their skin that dissipates much of the absorbed UV radiation as heat and thus provides protection against skin damage.
 Melanin is the primary factor related to skin color.